hpsaturn/esp32s3-linux/README.md

 ## Flashing

-Perform the enter keys for upload the different partitions **And that's it!**
+Press the enter keys for upload the different partitions **And that's it!**

 ![ESP32S3 Linux final flashing](screenshots/docker_flashing.jpg)

-Please check the output, you should have the flashed of **/etc** partition at the end (only that in the first install), with a final message like this:
+Please check the output, you should have the flashed of **/etc** partition at the end (only in the first install), with a final message like this:

 ```bash
 Written contents of file 'build-buildroot-esp32s3/images/etc.jffs2' at offset 0xb0000